ychulovskyy/wix-ui/docs/contribution-guide.md

 All component APIs must be strongly typed, with `any` not accepted. it might be harder to write, but its much easier to use.

-All components will also define react-prop-types.
-In order to support our friends that still use vanilla JS.

 ### Component Style API

 **Component.st.css**